p-it-nl/hivemind/README.md

 Hivemind has two separate modules based on separation of concern:
 - server -> the Hivemind server, responsible for determining the status of and sharing data with synchronizers
 - synchronizer -> the Hivemind synchronizer, responsible for connecting to the Hivemind and processing requests and responses.
 This package is to be integrated in applications

--- available synchronizers:
+Available synchronizers:
---- Java
+- Java
---- Android
+- Android
---- ...more to come...
+- ...more to come...

 ## Server